Independent Judicial Investigations

 In State v.
 Duol, released on September 3, 2025, the Minnesota Supreme Court stated: “A district court judge’s deliberate independent investigation and consideration of extra-record facts … violates the petitioner’s constitutional right to an impartial judge.
 Such a violation is a structural error requiring automatic reversal under the Due Process Clause of the Minnesota Constitution.”
 The Supreme Court also stated: “We have recognized a “bright-line rule that judges may not engage in independent investigations of facts in evidence . . . .”
 Id. at 251; see also Lopez, 988 N.W.2d at 119 (reaffirming this principle).
 When a district court judge does so, they no longer act as a fair and impartial judge.
 We have never recognized an exception to this guardrail.

-Judicial Independent Investigation Articles
+Independent Judicial Investigation Articles

 Title